Kafū, aged forty-one.

 May 17th.

-I was busy every day with proofreading the Complete Works.
+I was busy every day proofreading the complete works.

 May 18th.